nyarko-i/TaskManagementDashboard/README.md

 * Focused on implementing the UI, user interactions, state management, role based access simulation, file handling and a polished user experience.

+## Features
+* A login page : Allows users/admin to login to the app